The Smile of the Child

 Acquisition in 2007

 SPI Dynamics Incorporated specializes in web application security products and services.
-The company offers tools designed to protect organizations from online threats and vulnerabilities.
-Its key products include the Assessment Management Platform, which allows for automated security assessments of websites, and WebInspect, an assessment tool that identifies both known and unknown vulnerabilities within the web application layer.
-By focusing on enhancing the security of critical information, SPI Dynamics aims to prevent online attacks and system failures, providing a comprehensive approach to web application security.
+The company offers a range of solutions designed to safeguard organizations from online threats.
+Its key offerings include the Assessment Management Platform, which allows for automated security assessments of websites, and WebInspect, a tool that identifies both known and unknown vulnerabilities in web applications.
+By providing these services, SPI Dynamics aims to prevent online attacks and protect critical information within the web application layer.

 Logoworks